Laakeri/triangulator-msc/README.md

 # Triangulator
-Triangulator is an implementation of the Bouchitté-Todinca algorithm developed in my master's thesis *Finding Optimal Tree Decompositions*.
+Triangulator is an implementation of the Bouchitté-Todinca algorithm developed in my master's thesis [Finding Optimal Tree Decompositions](http://tuukkakorhonen.com/papers/msc-thesis.pdf).

 [src/](https://github.com/Laakeri/triangulator-gradu/tree/master/src) contains the source code and the instructions to install and use Triangulator.